wouterbulten/SLACTest/README.md

 ## Running the examples

-To run the simulation:
+To run the GP-LVM prediction first generate a data file:

-	python src/simulation.py
+	python src/generateData.py

-To run the prediction
+This generates a numpy data file containing a network simulation.
+Now you can run the prediction algorithm:

 	python src/predict.py